haivv/UPC/README.md

 		.
 Korean with Word-sense annotation: 135,657

-UViko is a large-scale Vietnamese - Korean Parallel Corpus with the detailed information as the following.
+UKrvi is a large-scale Vietnamese - Korean Parallel Corpus with the detailed information as the following.

+	.
+UKrvi: Korean-Vietname Parallel Corpus.

+	.
+UKrvi_WS_Ann : Korean-Vietnamese Parallel Corpus with Word-sense annotation for Korean by UTagger

 	.
 Total sentences: 454,751 pairs